stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 # Out of Scope

+To accommodate ICANN's RRR model, the parent's listener may forward CDS/CDNSKEY and CSYNC notifications to the registrar, e.g. via EPP.
+From the perspective of this protocol, the NOTIFY packet is simply sent to the parent's listener address; additional aspects of internal processing are out of scope.

 In the multi-signer case, where the same zone is signed by multiple semi-independent “signers” it is obviously necessary to devise means of keeping the non-DNSSEC contents of the zone in sync.
 That is out of